ArcherHeffern/System-Creation/05_applications.md

 4. ...
 This is where the methods differ: Make it globally accessable.
 If website or app create backend

 Note to self: Network can be easily reasoned about by thinking of it as; instead of sending commands through the command line, we are now sending the exact same commands through the network. show image of this later

+# Computer Networking

+# Client Applications
+You have to change application depending on what platform its running on

+This is all stuff you can teach yourself
+* Run through the basic getting started so its not unfamiliar

+# Distributed Systems